ceph/ceph/doc/radosgw/nfs.rst

 In particular, the Ceph Object Gateway can now be configured to provide file-based access when embedded in the NFS-Ganesha NFS server.

+The simplest and preferred way of managing nfs-ganesha clusters and rgw exports is using ``ceph nfs ...`` commands.
+See :doc:`/mgr/nfs` for more details.

 librgw
 ======